ankush0303/ankush0303.github.io/_pages/about.md

 * I like to play cricket, table-tennis and chess.
 I also like to explore different cultures (and cuisines) and have a fine understanding of the German language.

 # Recent News
 * March, 2020.
-Journal paper titled "Generalized Fractional Ambiguity Function and Its Applications" was accepted to Circuits, Systems and Signal Processing, Springer [CSSP](https://www.springer.com/journal/34).
+Journal paper titled "Generalized Fractional Ambiguity Function and Its Applications" (http://ameyanjarlekar.github.io/files/GFAF.pdf) was accepted to Circuits, Systems and Signal Processing, Springer ([CSSP])(https://www.springer.com/journal/34).
 * February, 2020.
-Presented the poster of the paper titled "Generalized Fractional Matched Filtering and Its Applications" at National Conference on Communications, 2020.
-[NCC 2020](http://www.ncc2020.iitkgp.ac.in/).
+Presented the poster of the paper titled "[Generalized Fractional Matched Filtering and Its Applications]"(http://ameyanjarlekar.github.io/files/NCC_poster.pdf) at National Conference on Communications, 2020. ([NCC 2020])(http://www.ncc2020.iitkgp.ac.in/).
 * February, 2020.
-Paper titled "Generalized Fractional Matched Filtering and Its Applications" was accepted to National Conference on Communications, 2020.
-[NCC 2020](http://www.ncc2020.iitkgp.ac.in/).
+Paper titled "Generalized Fractional Matched Filtering and Its Applications"(http://ameyanjarlekar.github.io/files/GFMF.pdf) was accepted to National Conference on Communications, 2020. ([NCC 2020])(http://www.ncc2020.iitkgp.ac.in/).
 * December 2019.
 Received IRCC award for contribution to research in the field of Radar Signal Processing.
 * June, 2019.
 Recieved the Undergraduate Research Award (URA-01) for contribution to the development of indigenous MRI technology being developed at IIT Bombay.